Legana/AMP_pub/05_benchmark.md

 3. A realistic test of AMP prediction in genome-wide scans should use a benchmark dataset that is highly unbalanced, just as a real genome protein set would be.
-For example in the Arabidopsis genome AMPs make up less than 1% of proteins and this number certainly not likely to be anywhere close to 50% for any species.
-Real genome scans also contain non-AMP proteins that may resemble AMPs in some ways (eg secreted proteins, transmembrane proteins) and which will therefore make the classification problem more difficult.
+For example in the Arabidopsis genome AMPs make up less than 1% of proteins.
+4. Real genomes contain non-AMP proteins that may resemble AMPs in some ways (eg secreted proteins, transmembrane proteins) and which will therefore make the classification problem more difficult.
+Any benchmark that does not include these proteins will most likely provide a inflated estimates of accuracy.

-In light of these issues we tested the performance of ampir against contemporary AMP predictors using two very different benchmarks.
+In light of these issues we tested the performance of ampir against contemporary AMP predictors using two very different benchmark datasets.

 1. The [Xiao et al. 2013](https://doi.org/10.1016/j.ab.2013.01.019)
     benchmark dataset.
 This was included in the interests of consistency